 - Can you provide me with three references?

-Unless your conflict involves complex legal issues, check out Good Shepherd Mediation Program, Philadelphia's local community mediation center.
-GSMP has strict training and apprenticeship requirements for their mediators – and it may be less expensive than hiring a private mediator.
+Unless your conflict involves complex legal issues, check out CORA Good Shepherd Mediation, Philadelphia's local community mediation center.
+CORA GSM has strict training and apprenticeship requirements for their mediators – and it may be less expensive than hiring a private mediator.

 Beware: There are individuals who hold themselves out as mediators after taking a few hours of training, keep their day job (typically law or therapy), and have not mediated many disputes.